 In Germany, both Rose mit Dornen (Sleeping Beauty) in Leipzig and Der weite Weg (The Long Way Home) in Nürnberg with Theater Pfütze opened to great reviews which are featured on my German publisher’s website, Theaterstueckverlag, München.

 Sleeping Beauty, which began its theatrical life at the Polka Theatre in 1990, continues to be widely performed in Russia and the Ukraine.

 On 8 December I return to Belfast and Cahoots Theatre to continue work on The Gift, which will open in March 2015.

-2014 update – this new page has extracts of reviews from recent productions.
+This page has extracts of reviews of various productions.